MxShift/shift-checker/INSTALL.md

 nano config.json
 ```

-or open `config.json` with your FTP manager.
+or open `config.json` with your FTP manager

 Then find and set both *true*:
 ```